-Information shown in C-55 is current (i.e. no updates required).
+Information shown in C-55 is current.

 7. Capacity Building

 Maritime Geospatial Training Centre (MGTC)

 The RAN Hydrographic School has been renamed the Maritime Geospatial Training Centre (MGTC).
 It is located at HMAS Penguin in Sydney on the North Shore.
 MGTC provides training courses in Hydrographic surveying for officers and sailors from Australia and the SW Pacific region under the Defence Cooperation Programme.
 It also provides meteorological training to the RAN.